EarthBigData/openSAR/INSTALLATION.md

 [https://www.anaconda.com/download/](https://www.anaconda.com/download/)

-Depending on your Internet connection speed,this might take a while!
+Depending on your Internet connection speed, this might take a while!

 **NOTE FOR WINDOWS INSTALLATION:**